Here Are 45 Pictures Which Prove That Cats Are The Best Camouflagers Ever

 18. Just A Cool Blanket

-Hare emphasizes the importance of understanding these traits for cat owners.
-By recognizing their cats' natural behaviors, owners can create stimulating environments that allow their pets to engage in instinctual activities, like climbing and hiding, ultimately benefiting their mental health.
+Understanding these traits for cat owners can help create stimulating environments that allow their pets to engage in instinctual activities, like climbing and hiding, ultimately benefiting their mental health.

 19. Angry